HydroFLEX is the UK’s first hydrogen-ready passenger train

-This innovative train is the result of a collaboration between Porterbrook and the University of Birmingham who received grant funding from Innovate UK – a branch of the UK government.
+The original HydroFLEX train was developed in partnership with the University of Birmingham, with grant funding from Innovate UK – a branch of the UK government.

 Up to 277kg of hydrogen fuel is safely contained aboard HydroFLEX in 36 high pressure tanks.
 This is fed into fuel cells, where a chemical process converts the hydrogen and oxygen from the air to generate clean electricity.